shivannis/xandr-docs-public/xandr-docs/articles/invest/network-video-analytics-report.md

     > [!WARNING]
     > The more dimensions you group by, the larger the data set that is returned.
 Larger data sets can take substantially longer to process.
 Be sure to group using only the dimensions you need.

 1. Choose a delivery option.
-Once you've selected your filters andgrouped by your chosen dimensions, you need to choose a delivery method.
+Once you've selected your filters and grouped by your chosen dimensions, you need to choose a delivery method.
 Available delivery methods include:

     - **Run now, show results in screen**: For smaller amounts of data, you may want to view the report as soon as possible in your browser.
 You can download the report in XLSX, CSV, Excel/TSV and JSON format.
 However, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.